SFDC-Assets/sfconnect/README.md

 # Salesforce Connect

-This project shows how to use Salesforce Connect (External Objects) to integrate data into Salesforce without importing it.
+This project shows how to use Salesforce Connect to integrate data into Salesforce without importing it.

 You can find this demo on <https://www.platformdemos.com>, where you can: